 You might see the caviar label on many jars and tins out in the supermarkets, but how can you be sure that what you’re buying and eating is, in fact, caviar?
 Is caviar just fish eggs?
-The answer is yes...and no. Caviar is fish eggs, but caviar is more than just fish eggs.
-Not all fish eggs were created equal, and not are all fish eggs caviar.
+The answer is yes...and no. Caviar is another name for fish eggs, but caviar is more than just fish eggs.
+Not all fish eggs were created equal, and not all fish eggs are caviar.

 What is caviar, then?
-It’s the salted eggs from 26 species of sturgeon, including the famous Beluga (sturgeon, not whale), Sevruga and Osetra sturgeon.
+Our caviar definition is it’s the salted eggs from 26 species of sturgeon, including the famous Beluga (sturgeon, not whale), Sevruga, and Osetra sturgeon.
 That’s it!
-So what are other types of fish eggs called?
-Any fish eggs that are not considered caviar (ie. nor from sturgeon) are called "roe".
+So, what are other types of fish eggs called?
+Any fish eggs that are not from sturgeon are called "roe".

 CAVIAR VS. ROE

-Traditionally caviar has come from wild Caspian Sea and Black Sea sturgeon, with the Caspian Sea caviar being the most famous source.
+Traditionally this delicacy has come from wild Caspian Sea and Black Sea sturgeon, with the Caspian Sea being the most famous source.
 This huge salt-water lake washes the shores of Russia, Iran, Azerbaijan, Kazakhstan, and Turkmenistan.
-The Black Sea lies in between Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
-Russia and Iran are by far the most well known producers of caviar, with Russian Beluga caviar hailed as the most prized caviar of all.
+The Black Sea lies between Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
+Russia and Iran are by far the most well-known producers of caviar, with Russian Beluga hailed as the most prized of all.

-Due to the depletion of wild sturgeon populations, most caviar today is farmed caviar, raised and harvested in aquaculture farms around the world.
-These caviar farms use true sturgeon stock, which are raised for years in controlled tanks or pools, and then harvested for caviar.
-Different types of prized Osetra and Sevruga are the most popular choices for caviar aquaculture.
-The result is caviar that is viable and sustainable, with a very multicultural flair.
-Top-notch caviar farms around the world can be found in Italy, Israel, France, the US and even Uruguay.
-As long as the sturgeon stocks are authentic and the water pristine, you can find incredibly high-quality farmed caviar.
+Due to the depletion of wild sturgeon populations, most caviar today is farmed caviar, raised, and harvested in aquaculture farms around the world.
+These farms use true sturgeon stock, which is raised for years in controlled tanks or pools, and then harvested for eggs.
+Different types of prized Osetra and Sevruga are the most popular choices for aquaculture.
+The result is a product that is viable and sustainable, with a very multicultural flair.
+Top-notch farms around the world can be found in Italy, Israel, France, the US, and even Uruguay.
+If the sturgeon stocks are authentic and the water pristine, you can find incredibly high-quality farmed caviar.